ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 ## Wish list / To Do

-* 2018-04-02 ~ Update all get functions so they return objects
 * 2018-03-31 ~ When searching a selection list by typing, only display the list of relevant possibilities
 * 2018-03-31 ~ Any of the attributes could be buttons.
 Are there attributes where buttons would be really useful.
-* 2018-03-31 ~ We now do two specialty reports: 'Surfaces by Type + Exposed to Sun' and 'Cad Object Groups'.
+* 2018-03-31 ~ We now do three specialty reports: 'Surfaces by Type + Exposed to Sun', 'Openings by Type' and 'Cad Object Groups'.
 Should there be others?

 ## Issues